 - Merchant Cash Advance companies are more likely to take a chance on high risk business models, like some types of travel

-- Your credit history will determine your interest rate, so if you have a great credit score, you’ll do well here
+- Your credit history will determine your factor rate, so if you have a great credit score, you’ll do well here

 Downsides of a Merchant Cash Advance

 - High costs: Your factor rate could be paying significantly higher than your typical business credit card rate.
 Your cost of capital will likely be higher than you’d get from, say, a traditional loan or business line of credit

 - Additional setup fees: Not all MCA providers have them, but make sure you know exactly what you’re committing to before you sign anything

 - Unscrupulous MCA providers abound — make sure you do your research!

 This last point is very important.
 Because merchant cash advances are not loans — they are a cash advance on anticipated future income — they are not governed by the same laws as traditional loans, lines of credit, business credit cards, and other sorts of business financing.
 While the best MCA providers can save your bacon, there are bad actors out there that can get you stuck in a neverending, increasing cycle of debt, potentially costing you the travel agency you’ve poured your sweat into.